Code-Institute-Submissions/physics-code/README.md

 - A reset button sets the game up to start again

 - A share button allows users to share their best score on their Facebook timeline

+In upcoming editions of new games, the Reaction Time game will be slightly modified to remove the hidden "brakes" button and replace this with an empty div.
+The button will be added to the DOM via JavaScript rather than the current method of adding and removing CSS classes.
+For this particular project, the adding and removing of classes seemed the most logical method to achieve the desired goal.
+However, it is possibly better in the long run not to have hidden buttons, but rather no button at all until called upon.

 #### Test Yourself
 [Top](#contents)